nocturnaljason/empire/README.md

 # empire
-Empire is a project to express the ideas of the Alteran Empire.
+A project to express the ideas of the Alteran Empire.